Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 Another titled Eat, Pray, Love had just been released and was being made into a movie starring Julia Roberts.

-Hollywood has more money, power, and marketing muscle than anyone.
+This was a disaster, because Hollywood has more money and marketing power than anyone.

-The executive editor had told Glenn to spend 25% of his time writing the book, and 75% on marketing it.
+His executive editor in New York had told him to spend 25% of his time writing the book and 75% on marketing it.

-He drove to every Barnes and Noble store from Miami to Minneapolis (on his own time and at his own expense) promoting the book.
+He drove to every Barnes and Noble store from Miami to Minneapolis on his own time and at his own expense, doing book signings.

 He did non-stop radio interviews.